Blog →

 If you’ve faced challenges using Zendesk and need to switch to an alternative, this guide is for you.
 We did some leg work for you and found the 11 best Zendesk alternatives based on factors like ease of use, feature set, and pricing.

-While it’s hard to argue that Zendesk isn’t a great customer service platform, it does come with disadvantages: High costs and a complex interface.
+While it’s hard to argue that Zendesk isn’t a great customer service platform, it does come with disadvantages: High costs and a complex interface for a ticketing system.

 Here’s a quick overview of Zendesk’s disadvantages as a customer service platform.

-Zendesk can get quite expensive even if you use its most basic plan.
+Zendesk can get quite expensive even if you use its most basic plan (and there is no free plan).
 The base plan doesn’t include features like service level agreements (SLA), custom and live analytics, or AI features.

 Advanced features are locked behind a paywall.
 Even essential features like customized support forms are not available on the base plan.